 Join lawyers, law students and activitsts commited to working for social justice in Athens.

-Athens Area Pagans host a psychic faire with music, card readers and more.
+Athens Area Pagans host a psychic faire with music, runes, reiki, card readers, vendors and more.

 LEAVING COUNTRIES Louis Phillip Pelot plays solo sets of country-rock and acoustic Southern soul.

 HUTCH MCCOLLUM Singer-songwriter playing old-school country and bluegrass.

 BASH & POP Alternative rock group fronted by Tommy Stinson (The Replacements, Guns N’ Roses).
 See Calendar Pick on p.
 20.

 SHEHEHE Local band that draws from old-school punk and arena rock to create a fist-pumping atmosphere.

 ELIOT BRONSON Folk songwriter from Atlanta.
 CD release show!

 QUIET HOLLERS Indie band formed in Louisville, KY with an ever-shapeshifting sound.